KitsuneTech-com/Velox-MVA/README.md

 ## Overview of Components
 The following is a brief summary of each Velox component.
-For more details, including how to install and use each component, click on the component's title to visit the appropriate repository.
+For more details, including how to install and use each component, or to create or view issues for the component in question, click on the component's title to visit the appropriate repository.

 ### [Velox Server](https://github.com/KitsuneTech-com/Velox-Server)
 Velox Server is a PHP library that abstracts away the various database drivers and libraries and presents a